discoveryjs/jora/docs/articles/filter.md

-# Filtering Data
+# Filtering: `.[...]` and `filter()` method

 In Jora, filtering data is a fundamental operation that allows you to extract specific elements from an array based on a condition.
-This is achieved using the `.[...]` syntax and `.filter()` method.
+This is achieved using the `.[...]` syntax and `filter()` method.
 Both of these methods work on arrays and provide the same filtering functionality, but with slightly different syntax.

 Filtering returns an element in the result if the condition inside the filter evaluates to a truthy value.
 If the condition evaluates to a falsy value, the element will be excluded from the result.